r3n4ud/ligo/README.md

 ctx = Ligo::Context.new
 acc = Ligo::Accessory.new(id)

-# You could inpect the Android devices list
+# You could inspect the Android devices list
 puts ctx.devices.inspect

 # Take the first one